December 2018 Paterson redevelopment update

 Over the summer, the following progress has been made on the project:

-- Interserve Construction has been appointed as the Principal Supply Chain Partner (PSCP) for the project and a project team has formed
+- Interserve Construction has been formally appointed as the Principal Supply Chain Partner (PSCP) and at this stage have been instructed to undertake the demolition and design phase of the project

 - The outline Business Case for the Paterson Redevelopment Project has been prepared and approved by the project partners